Ford Mustang variants: Mustang SVT Cobra

 The Ford Mustang SVT Cobra was built by Ford from 1993 to 2004, except 2000, due to engine power issues that surfaced with the 1999 model.
 The Cobra R was built that year though.
 The SVT Cobra returned to the 2001 lineup after Ford sorted out the engine issue.
 The SVT Cobra represented the highest performance version of the Mustang built by Ford, sitting in the model range above the Mustang GT model.
 On rare occasions, Ford produced a higher-performance Cobra R variant.

+Special-colored editions of the SVT Cobra (as well as other Ford Mustang variants) have been produced, which are shown below: